 INSIGHTS BY DEPLOYMENT

 On-premise deployment involves hosting the EHR software on in-house servers maintained and implemented by an organization’s IT team.
 Cloud-based is an online software-as-a-service implementation that hosts the software in the cloud where users access it via the internet.
 Both come with unique pros and cons that can impact decision-making.
 The cloud-based segment will be the fastest-growing segment during the forecast period.
-The cloud-based segment dominated the U.S. electronic health records market with a share of 56% for 2019.
+The cloud-based segment dominated the U.S. EHR market share with 56% in 2019.
 An increasing number of hospitals have shifted their preference for EMR systems from on-premise to cloud-based models, contributing to their market growth.
 Cloud EHR systems have a lower cost than on-premise products.
 Since cloud-based EHRs do not require capital investment in hardware, software, and network personnel, they are economical to implement and operate.

 INSIGHTS BY VENDORS

-The electronic health record (EHR) giant Epic continued to amass a greater share of the US hospital market in 2019.
-The presence of major companies, continuous progress in healthcare settings, and the expansion of healthcare IT infrastructure drive the U.S. electronic health records market.
-The electronic healthcare record market is in a growth stage, and it has achieved popularity and high penetration in developed countries such as the US.
-Allscripts, Cerner, E-clinical Works, and EPIC are the major vendors in the US market.
+The electronic health records giant Epic continued to amass a greater share of the US hospital market in 2019.
+The presence of major companies, continuous progress in healthcare settings, and the expansion of healthcare IT infrastructure drive the U.S. electronic health records market growth.
+The electronic medical records market is in a growth stage, and it has achieved popularity and high penetration in developed countries such as the US.
+Allscripts Healthcare, Cerner, E-clinical Works, and EPIC are the major vendors in the US EHR market.

 The U.S. Electronic Health Records market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments: